-Comorbidity is referred to as the co-occurrence of two or more disorders in the same individual.
-For instance, if an individual is diagnosed with both major depressive disorder (MDD) and Social anxiety disorder (SAD), they are said to have comorbid.
-It can include the co-occurrence of both psychiatric and medical illnesses.
+Comorbidity refers to two or more disorders co-occurring in the same personality assessments.
+For instance, if an individual is diagnosed with both major depressive disorder (MDD) and Social anxiety disorder (SAD), they are said to have comorbidity.
+Psychological disorders can also co-occur with medical illnesses when it comes to personality assessments.

-Personality testing and assessments can be defined as techniques designed to measure traits people exhibit across various situations.
+Personality assessments and testing can be defined as techniques designed to measure traits people exhibit across various situations.
 These tests can guide therapeutic interventions and help predict how individuals may respond in some instances, and aid clinical diagnosis.

-The use of personality evaluations and assessments is employed in treatment plans.
+The use of personality assessments and evaluations is employed in treatment plans.
 This helps therapists and psychologist give a proper review of an individual’s personality.

 Minnesota Multiphasic Personality Inventory (MMPI)

-This is a psychological test that assesses psychopathology and personality traits.
+This is a personality assessments that tests psychopathology and personality traits.
 MMPI-2 is primarily intended to test individuals suspected of having mental health disorders or other clinical issues.
 There are different forms of MMPI-2.
 The MMPI-2 contains 567true/false questions.
-The MMPI-2-RF contains 338 true/incorrect items.
-However, MMPI-2 is still the more widely used form because of its familiarity among psychologists and large research base.
+MMPI-2-RF contains 338 true/incorrect personality assessments.
+However, MMPI-2 is still the more widely used form because of its familiarity among psychologists and extensive research.

 The Minnesota Multiphasic Personality Inventory is a protected psychological instrument, which can only be given and interpreted by a psychologist.

-The MMPI-2 contains ten clinical subscales which assess four validity scales (which assess the individual’s general test-taking attitude and whether the test is answered accurately) and ten major categories of abnormal human behaviour.
-The ten medical subscales include social introversion, major depression, megalomania, neurosis, psychopathic deviate, panic attack, masculinity/femininity, hallucinosis, and psychasthenia.
-The four validity scales of MMPI are :
+MMPI-2 contains ten clinical subscales that assess four validity scales (which assess whether the test is taken seriously and whether the answers are accurate) and ten major categories of abnormal human behavior personality assessments.
+Ten medical subscales comprise social introversion, major depression, megalomania, neurosis, psychopathy, panic attacks, gender, hallucinosis, and psychasthenic personality assessments.

-- F: This scale is intended to detect unusual ways of answerings the test items.
+- F: This scale is intended to detect unusual ways of answering the test items.
 If a person answers too many F and Fb scale items wrongly, it will invalidate the whole test.

 - Lie: This scale identifies individuals who purposely try to avoid answering the MMPI truthfully.
 The Lie scale measures attitudes and practices that are culturally commendable; this is rarely found in most individuals.
-This means that individuals who make these items often try to make themselves look like a better person than they are.
+The makers of these items often attempt to make themselves appear more like good people than personality assessments.
 This scale contains fifteen items.

 - K: This scale is designed to identify psychopathology in individuals who otherwise would have profiles within the normal range.
 It measures family, interpersonal relationships and self-control.
-Individuals who score highly on this scale are often seen as defensive.
+Those who score highly on this scale are frequently perceived as defensive personality assessments.
 The scale contains thirty items.

 - Back F: This scale measures the same issues as the F scale, except only during the last half of the test.
 The scale contains forty items.